-Correge.
-Drug ruccs Active Ingredient Pur College EducationSuc rpose ccess Use: Helps prevent illiteracy, ignorance, poor grammar, being a plete idiot in scholarly circles, loneliness, homelessness, and station. com- Warning: For temporary use only.
-Extreme monetary loss has b reported when used over extended period of time. been Keep out of reach of small children (pre-requisites required).
-Stop use and consult doctor if you experience any of the follow symptoms: Insomnia Severe nausea from brain cell over-stimulation ing Swine Flu Other less serious symptoms include: Weight gain or weight loss Urge to BS papers Obsessive Facebook usage/stalking Drama with boyfriend/girlfriend X-boyfriends/x-girlfriends Encounters with creepy, quiet, probably-watches-you-s roommates sleep Encounters with annoying, messy, slob-of-world, eats- the-floor, leaves-the-hair-in-the-sink-and-the-shower- eats-your-food-in-the-fridge, nosey, smelly roommates -drain, Consult physician if any side effect persists for more than two weeks.
+Cerrege 3

+Active Ingredient

+College Education

+Use: Helps prevent illiteracy, igno

+plete idiot in scholarly circles, lon

+tion.

+Warning: For temporary use only

+reported when used over extended

+Keep out of reach of small childre

+Stop use and consult doctor if you

+symptoms:

+Insomnia

+Severe nausea from

+Swine Flu

+Other less serious symptoms inclu

+Weight gain or weight lo

+Urge to BS papers

+Obsessive Facebook usag

+Drama with boyfriend/gi

+X-boyfriends/x-girlfriend

+Encounters with creepy, c

+roommates

+Encounters with annoyin

+Encounters with annoying, messy, slob-of-world, eats-offthe-floor, leaves-the-hair-in-the-sink-and-the-shower-drain, eats-your-food-in-the-fridge, nosey, smelly roommates

+Consult physician if any side effect persists for more than two weeks.

 If pregnant or breastfeeding, consult health professional before use.

 Consult physician if you have developed an addiction.
-This usual involves users who sit in poorly lit corners, digging their noses textbooks instead of showering, eating, or socializing, for several years at a time. into Directions: To enhance experience, apply four years of education adult life.
-Additional years as needed. on to Other Ingredients: Studiousus (professors), stressglooms (term pers), stressglums (exams) textitosis (textbooks), pencilanica (w supplies), papercopulosis (a lot of paper), sac (backpack), nutrit pronos (an expensive food plan), petroleum (gasoline), Bejamin (money from parental unit). riting ion- Check that the tamper proof seal is not broken before first use.
-Certified Essential by society
+This usually involves users who sit in poorly lit corners, digging their noses into textbooks instead of showering, eating, or socializing, for several years at a time.
+Directions: To enhance experience, apply four years of education to adult life.
+Additional years as needed.
+Other Ingredients: Studiousus (professors), stressglooms (term papers), stressglums (exams) textitosis (textbooks), pencilanica (writing supplies), papercopulosis (a lot of paper), sac (backpack), nutritionpronos (an expensive food plan), petroleum (gasoline), Bejamins

+(money from parental unit).
+Check that the tamper proof seal is not broken before first use. \Certified Essential by society orance, poor grammar, being a comeliness, homelessness, and starva-